RedwindA/GPT4V-notebook/README.md

 chat with gpt-4-vision-preview in the notebook

 This project provides a simple chat interface that allows users to interact with OpenAI's GPT-4 Vision model.
 It includes functionality to send messages, upload images, and receive responses from the AI.
-The conversation can be cleared or downloaded as a Markdown file.
+The conversation can be cleared or downloaded as a HTML file.

 ## Features